 Spanish Lesson Plans

-“Mis Primeros Cuentos- Children will color and write 6 simple stories: Mi Perro, La Oruga, La Araña, El Pájaro, El Ratón y La Rana.
+“Mis Primeros Cuentos”- We just completed this first book of stories where the children colored and wrote 6 simple stories: El Perro, La Oruga, La Araña, El Pájaro, El Ratón y La Rana.

-3rd grade – Lección 1: El Español y el Inglés In this our first chapter this year, the children will realize that learning Spanish will probably be easier than they thought.
+Lección 1: “El Español y el Inglés” .
+In this our first chapter this year, the children will realize that learning Spanish will probably be easier than they thought.
 Why?
 Because there are many words that either are the same, or almost the same in Spanish as in English !
 We realize how many Spanish words we already know !
 We further explore the usage of “the” in Spanish, and practice writing simple sentences by pairing nouns and adjectives introduced in this lesson.

-As promised, I will begin to read to the children a very simple version of “Don Quijote de la Mancha” .
+As promised, I am reading to the children a very simple version of “Don Quijote de la Mancha” .
 While in the 3rd grade, the students were introduced to several names of essential masterpieces of Spanish Literature, and now that they are a little bit older, they will enjoy and love the adventures of our “Caballero de la Triste Figura” .

 At the end of each chapter, the children will supply a written “resúmen”, or report, which will be kept on their own “Don Quijote” notebook for keeping.